infectnet/infectnet-parent/DSL_SPEC.md

 The implicit `it` parameter suits our needs and is perfectly named too!
 However it is a pretty fragile construct to rely on.
 We should never trust implicit things, but make all stuff explicit.
 Luckily we can easily accomplish this using numerous different ways!
 For example we can set the `delegate` of the closure to be a map containing an `it` key with the value of the processed entity ([Groovy maps](http://groovy-lang.org/syntax.html#_maps), [@DelegatesTo](http://docs.groovy-lang.org/docs/latest/html/documentation/core-domain-specific-languages.html#section-delegatesto), [resolve strategy example](http://docs.groovy-lang.org/latest/html/api/groovy/lang/Closure.html#DELEGATE_ONLY)).
 We can do just the same for the `action` phase.

+If an entity participates in multiple `action` phases then only the effects from the last one are preserved.
+Therefore different code organization can lead to different results.

 Of course this is not a complete guide on the implementation but just the basic idea.
 Lots of bindings should be provided to the scripts so the player can interact easily with game objects.
 This includes the map, the resources, the enemies and so on.
 We should give the players the data and they will forge the logic using the DSL.

 ## Examples